 *NOTE* At this point, you have two choices.
 You can buy another bulb and holder from the dealer, or go the Radio Shack route.
 It’s your choice, but the dealer route is more expensive but less time consuming.
 The Radio Shack route follows.

-Here’s the bulb you need from Radio Shack:
+Here’s the bulb you need (probably available on Amazon):

 properly cut down: